-Siemens continues to strengthen its involvement across the University, building on existing relationships and developing new ones with research centres like the Advanced Manufacturing Research Centre (AMRC) with Boeing, the Urban Institute and INSIGNEO Institute for in silico Medicine, which complement the company’s nine business strands with the University’s world-leading research strengths.
+Siemens continues to strengthen its involvement across the University, building on existing relationships and developing new ones with research centres like the Advanced Manufacturing Research Centre (AMRC) with Boeing, the Urban Institute and INSIGNEO Institute for in silico Medicine.
+These complement the company’s varied business strands with the University’s world-leading research strengths.

-To enhance existing collaborations as well as develop new research opportunities across the University, David Reetham, Head of Engineering and Innovation, Siemens Wind Power Hull Blade plan has been appointed as Executive Sponsor.
+To enhance existing collaborations as well as develop new research opportunities across the University, Brian Holliday (Managing Director - Digital Factory, Siemens UK) has been appointed as Executive Sponsor.

 Engaging emerging talent

 The Careers Service has worked with Siemens to build a joint recruitment strategy, designed to include initiatives that raise the profile of Siemens and the career options available on-campus, provide opportunities for Siemens representatives to engage with and get to know our students.

 The strategic recruitment plan with the University of Sheffield has set the bench mark for how we want to work with all of our University partners.
 It has really allowed us be focused and co-create initiatives together.